kubernetes-sigs/kueue/keps/2560-flavor-fallback/README.md

 	// rules is a list of strategies for ResourceFlavor fallbacks.
 	// +optional
 	// +listType=map
 	Rules []FlavorFallbackStrategyRule
 }

 // FlavorFallbackStrategyRule defines rules for a single ResourceFlavor type FlavorFallbackStrategyRule struct {
-	// name is an ResourceFlavor's name.
+	// name is a ResourceFlavor's name.
 	// '*' means that the rule applies to every ResourceFlavor Name ResourceFlavorReference